tokio-rs/axum/axum/src/docs/routing/merge.md

 same type of state.
 See ["Combining stateful routers"][combining-stateful-routers] for details.

-If you want to compose axum services with different types of state, use [`Router::nest_service`].

 # Panics

 - If two routers that each have a [fallback](Router::fallback) are merged.
 This